softchris/golang-book/05-misc/01-logs/README.md

 ### Log to a file

 If you develop an app, you are likely to run it and keep an eye on the console for what the app prints out.

 However, as your app becomes ready for production, you want to make sure that all logs that can be useful to analyse is kept somewhere, either sent to a log service or stored in a file.

-That way, you ensure that you can analyze these logs later to understand where things went wrong or if you want to analyze your programs performance.
+That way, you ensure that you can analyze these logs later to understand where things went wrong or if you want to analyze the performance of your program.

-To log to a file, you can use the `SetOutput()` function.
+To log into a file, you can use the `SetOutput()` function.
 It takes a file handler as input.
 Thereby, you can use these three lines of code to log:

 ```go
 f, err := os.OpenFile("testlogfile", os.O_RDWR|os.O_CREATE|os.O_APPEND, 0666)